evcc-io/hassio-addon/README.md

 >This guide is aimed for users running Home Assistant.
 Of course it is possible to run EVCC outside Home Assistant too, but as is has a very low footprint running EVCC as an
 >Addon is the simplest ways.

+> [!IMPORTANT]
+>
+>On 16.02.2025 with evcc version 0.200.1 we followed the [Home Assistant approach](https://developers.home-assistant.io/blog/2023/11/06/public-addon-config/) on how to store user configuration data hold by addons.
+We are handling this for you, so you should not face any issues.
+If you need help, ask [here](https://github.com/evcc-io/hassio-addon/issues/75).
+>
+>What exactly has changed?
+>- Your configuration file i.e. `evcc.yaml` which was previously saved within `/homeassistant/`is now transfered to `/addon_configs/<slug>_evcc/`.
+>- Your database file i.e. `evcc.db` is only transfered to `/addon_configs/<slug>_evcc/` if you manually moved it to `/homeassistant/` before, otherwise it will stay untouched in `/data/`.
+>- If you used subfolders, we are keeping them.
+If you used custom naming of your configuration or database file, we are also keeping them.
+>- Your old file `/homeassistant/evcc.yaml` will be renamed to `/homeassistant/evcc.yaml.migrated` and can be manually deleted.
+The same applies to the `evcc.db` if you had it under `/homeassistant`.
+>
+>Can I stay with my files in `/homeassistant/`?
+>- Basically you can but we do not suggest that!
+Why?
+Cause backups of evcc are then not containing your configuration and/or db.
+>- If you want to ignore that and do it, you need to manually move your files from `/addon_configs/<slug>_evcc/` to `/homeassistant/` and change the paths in your evcc addon configuration to the new path, i.e. `/homeassistant/evcc.yaml`and restart the evcc addon.

 ## Installation Guide

 1. Click -> Add-on Store under Settings - Addons.